Taming Enterprise Complexity

 IMPACT IN NUMBERS

-638% YoY increase in website adoption in the context of the full enterprise package.
+638% YoY increase in website adoption and the rollout of the full enterprise functionality.

 57% higher engagement with core content creation features like posts and events.

-51% larger number of motivated administrators interacting with and forming a connection with their pages.
+51% higher amount of motivated administrators interacting with and forming a connection with their pages.

-The final platform design consists of 6 inter-dependent applications: iOS & Android User Apps, All-in-one Browser Web App, Website Builder Framework, Administration Console, and the internal platform CMS.
+The final platform structure consists of six inter-dependent applications: iOS & Android User Apps, All-in-one Browser Web App, Standalone Websites, Administration Console, and the internal platform CMS.

 Image 01